 Indian Culture is full of unique Traditions, customs and practices.
-Every perspective of life and nature is not only included in our culture, but also celebrated to the fullest.
-In this culture, every practice associates to a meaning.
-Enriching the people with that meaning, is the primary work of the practice or custom.
-India is the land of ‘Unity in Diversity’ as people from such diverse backgrounds live in this country with brotherhood and unity.
+Every perspective of life and nature is not only included in our culture but also celebrated to the fullest.
+In this culture, every practice is associated with a meaning.
+Enriching the people with that meaning is the primary work of the practice or custom.
+India is the land of ‘Unity in Diversity as people from such diverse backgrounds live in this country with brotherhood and unity.
 Every aspect of life is celebrated in the presence of festivities.
 So, let us have a look at some of the unique Cultures persistent in the Indian Culture.

 Namaste or Namaskar is one of the most popular Indian cultures of greeting each other.
 It requires the person to join both palms before the chest and doesn’t require a direct body contact of the people greeting each other (like the shakehand).
 Since the outbreak of the Coronavirus Disease in the world, people outside India have also started to use this form of greeting, as the disease is a communicable one.
 Many top leaders of the world have also been seen to greet each other by doing Namaste.

 Namaste is a traditional greeting which has been mentioned in the Hindu scriptures called Vedas.
 Its literal meaning is ‘I bow to you!’.
 Its importance as written in the Vedas is that it signifies each other’s egos getting reduced in front of each other.